pearlchen/getting-started-guides/connectivity/ethernet_over_usb/mac.md

   _Don't know how?
 Refer to [Shell Access](/shell_access/mac/serial_connection.md)._

-9. On your Intel® Edison, disconnect from any WiFi networks the board might be logged into using the wireless command line interface ("wpa_cli") command:
+9. On your Intel® Edison, disconnect from any WiFi networks the board might be logged into using the wireless command line interface (`wpa_cli`) command:

   ```
   wpa_cli disconnect
   ```

-10. Then use the "route" command to add a default gateway.
+10. Then use the `route` command to add a default gateway.
 Use the same static IP address you set in the **Network** settings in the previous section.

   ```
   route add default gw 192.168.2.2